Spearin/fccw-docs/docs/backend/symbols.md

 # Military Symbol Test

+!!! warning
+    These symbols are not necessarily accurate to their labels.
+This is a test.

 Below is a list of all letters A–Z. For each letter:

 1. **Character**: the key from the font (in backticks)